rubenbupe/recipe-video-parser/README.md

 # Recipe Video Parser
 A Golang application that parses recipe videos from various platforms and extracts the recipe details.
 Tested with YouTube, TikTok, and Instagram.

+## Requirements
+- Go 1.23 or later
+- `gallery-dl` and `yt-dlp` for video extraction
+- Bun JS runtime for running the application (optional, for playground)

 ## Installation
 1. Install gallery-dl and yt-dlp:
 ```bash